ProtoArgNet: Interpretable Image Classification with Super-Prototypes and Argumentation [Technical Report]: Introduction

-The use of super-prototypes allows capturing spatial relationships between prototypical parts similar to how CNNs capture relations between patterns recognized in earlier layers.
-As we will demonstrate in the experiments with the SHAPES dataset~\cite{SHAPES}, these relationships are essential for some classification tasks but state-of-the-art prototypical-part-learning approaches are unable to capture them.
-For example, in Figure \ref{fig:architecture}, a positive example (Class $1$) has a triangle in the left column and a circle in the right column on the same row.
-Merely recognizing prototypical-parts for triangles and circles in the input image (as in other prototypical-part-learning approaches) is insufficient for determining the class label in this example.
-ProtoArgNet effectively tackles this challenge by encoding the spatial relations between distinct prototypical-parts using the super-prototype kernels.

-The classifier component in ProtoArgNet is a Multi-Layer Perceptron (MLP).
-ProtoArgNet addresses the lack of interpretability of (potentially deep) MLPs by integrating the SpArX methodology of \cite{AyoobiPT23} to translate the MLP to a sparse \emph{quantitative bipolar argumentative framework} (QBAF)~\cite{Potyka_21}.
-The QBAF explains the mechanics of the underlying MLP in terms of the roles played by the super-prototypes towards output classes, as well as hidden (clusters of) neurons.
-The `Arg' in ProtoArgNet refers to this use of QBAFs, a well-known form of \emph{argumentation}~\cite{AImagazine17}, where `arguments' (amounting, in ProtoArgNet, to super-prototypes, clusters of neurons in the MLP, and predicted classes) can `attack' or `support' other `arguments' (as indicated with red and green arrows in Figure~\ref{fig:architecture})\footnote{ Please note that the colour of the shapes in the input image has no relation with or bearing on the colours of the super-prototypes and edges in the QBAF, indicating attack and support (see Section~\ref{sec:ProtoArgNet} for details).}, with a dialectical strength in line with activations in the MLP.
+The super-prototype layers in ProtoArgNet can capture non-linear relationships, similar to a Multi-Layer Perceptron (MLP).
+However, instead of operating on individual neurons, ProtoArgNet operates on activation maps (Section~\ref{sec:ProtoArgNet}).
+Since MLPs can, in particular, learn logical functions like disjunction and XOR, ProtoArgNet can also learn classes that cannot be captured by atomic spatial patterns (Section~\ref{Experiments}).
+To address the lack of interpretability of large MLPs, ProtoArgNet applies the SpArX methodology of \cite{AyoobiPT23} to translate the MLP to a \emph{quantitative bipolar argumentative framework} (QBAF)~\cite{Potyka_21}, a well-known form of \emph{argumentation}~\cite{AImagazine17}.
+The `Arg' in ProtoArgNet refers to the use of QBAFs.
+ProtoArgNet is customisable to user cognitive requirements by sparsifying the MLP/QBAF component.
+The sparse QBAF explains the mechanics of the underlying MLP in terms of the roles played by the prototypes towards super-prototypes through the hidden (clusters of) activation maps.
+In the QBAFs, the `arguments' (amounting, in ProtoArgNet, to channel-wise maxes, clusters of hidden activation maps in the MLP, and super-prototypes) can `attack' or `support' other `arguments' (as indicated with red and green arrows in Figure~\ref{fig:architecture}), with a dialectical strength in line with activations in the MLP.